 - M.S., Physics, Swiss Federal Institute of Technology (ETH), Zürich, Switzerland.

-- 2D Materials: Graphene, hexagonal boron nitride, metal dichalcogenides, heterostructures: fundamental growth mechanisms, scalable synthesis; physical & chemical properties, defect chemistry & functionalization; electronic structure, optoelectronic properties, charge transport; devices for electronics, energy applications, sensing.
+- 2D Materials: Metal chalcogenide semiconductors, graphene, hexagonal boron nitride, heterostructures of 2D/layered materials: Fundamental growth mechanisms, scalable synthesis; electronic structure, optoelectronic properties, charge transport; defect chemistry & functionalization; devices for electronics, energy applications, sensing.

-- Nanomaterials: Semiconductor nanowires & nanowire heterostructures; nanoscale heterostructures (in-plane structures & vertical stacks) of 2D materials; hierarchical metamaterials architectures assembled from atomically precise components.
+- Nanomaterials: Semiconductor nanowires & nanowire heterostructures; nanoscale heterostructures (in-plane structures & vertical stacks) of 2D materials; programmable self-assembled supra-crystalline architectures built from nanoparticle components.

-- Energy conversion & energy efficiency: Energy harvesting & photovoltaics, greenhouse gas capture.
+- Energy conversion & energy efficiency: Energy harvesting & photovoltaics.

-- Advanced methods development: In-situ and microscopy & spectroscopy, low-energy & photoelectron microscopy, scanning probe microscopy & spectroscopy, closed-cell approaches for microscopy & spectroscopy at elevated gas pressures and in liquids.
+- Advanced methods development: In-situ and microscopy & spectroscopy; low-energy & photoelectron microscopy; advanced electron microscopy techniques, high-resolution cathodoluminescence spectroscopy in STEM; scanning probe microscopy & spectroscopy; electron and scanning probe microscopy & spectroscopy at elevated gas pressures and in liquids.